Birational morphisms and Poisson moduli spaces: Invisible sheaves

 Since $\Hom(\sO_e(-1),\sO_f(-1))$ for $f\ne e$, it will suffice to show that

 for some exceptional component $f\ne e$.
 But

 Every exceptional component of $\pi_2$ is the image of some $f\ne e$, and thus at least one of the latter groups is nonzero. \end{proof}

-\begin{cor} Any exceptional sheaf has a quotient of the form $\sO_f(-1)$ for some exceptional component $f$. \end{cor}
+\begin{cor} Any invisible sheaf has a quotient of the form $\sO_f(-1)$ for some exceptional component $f$. \end{cor}

-\begin{proof} By the lemma, any exceptional sheaf has a nonzero morphism to some $\sO_f(-1)$.
+\begin{proof} By the lemma, any invisible sheaf has a nonzero morphism to some $\sO_f(-1)$.
 The image of such a morphism has the form the form $\sO_f(-d)$ for some $d>1$.
-Since it is a quotient of an exceptional, thus $\pi_*$-acyclic, sheaf, it must be $\pi_*$-acyclic.
+Since it is a quotient of an invisible, thus $\pi_*$-acyclic, sheaf, it must be $\pi_*$-acyclic.
 But then

 since it has $0$-dimensional direct image.
 It follows that $d=1$. \end{proof}